 Baked corn casserole is a family favorite at our house for the holidays and beyond!
-Sweet corn baked into a hearty casserole is perfect for Thanksgiving or Christmas!
+Sweet corn baked into a hearty casserole is perfect for Thanksgiving, Christmas, or just a family dinner!

 I’m not sure how to describe this recipe other than a mix between creamy creamed corn and a corn casserole but the flavor is insane and everyone loves it.
 Even our picky eater has at least two helpings of this whenever the entire family gets together for dinner.

-While we serve this pretty much whenever we’re all in the same house it’s definitely a holiday must have.
-I tried making it in the crock pot last year and it just.
+I tried making it in the crockpot one year and it just.
 Just no. It lost that crunchy crust and didn’t hold together like it does when you bake it so it was running all over the place.

 No one was a big fan.
 The flavors were there but the texture was all wrong and we just couldn’t wrap our minds around it.
 I guess we’re particular that way.

-So if you need a new side dish for the holidays this year then try my grandmother’s baked corn casserole and you won’t be disappointed!
+So if you need a new side dish for a family dinner this year then try my grandmother’s baked corn casserole and you won’t be disappointed!

 - 1/2 cup milk